 The ‘idle’ measurement is made when the iPhone is in flight mode but still turned on.

 Here is a graph showing how the WiFi output of various Macintosh computers and iOS devices compare.
-I haven’t included Bluetooth because, surprisingly, I did not notice much difference between Bluetooth and WiFi levels in normal usage.
-Bluetooth was only slightly less than WiFi.

 The variations in the above graph are mainly due to the position of the computer in relation to your head.
 The power allowed in a WiFi network is limited by law so that means the power is fairly constant across devices.
 This means the distance you are away is the main factor.
 The closer you are, the more EMF.
 The iMac has a large screen so you tend to sit further back – less EMF exposure.
 The Macbook has a smaller screen so you tend to sit closer – more EMF exposure.